 - RIVER CRUISES OR KAYAKING EXPEDITIONS

-For the adventure traveller, there are few options to choose from.
+For the adventure traveler, there are few options to choose from.
 River cruises are one of the most fascinating activities in The Gambia.
 You will feel like you are part of a documentary film which you have watched recently on TV Channel.
 See life unfurl along its banks by hopping on board a traditional-style river pirogue, motoring past oyster creeks and through mangroves.
 Watch the local fisherman or the oyster ladies in their dugout canoes, while pelicans and ospreys fly overhead.
 Kayaking trips also offer you a truly unique way to see the River Gambia.

 - NATIONAL PARKS & RESERVES IN THE GAMBIA

 The Gambia is not a safari destination in the same league as East or southern African countries.
-It does, however, have large stretches of unspoilt wilderness, and several national parks that are worth taking in if you are interested in seeing West African fauna.
+It does, however, have large stretches of unspoiled wilderness, and several national parks that are worth taking in if you are interested in seeing West African fauna.
 Abuko Nature Reserve is is the first protected area in The Gambia.
-Bao Bolon Wetland Reserve is The Gambia’s largest protected area and teh less-visited.
+Bao Bolon Wetland Reserve is The Gambia’s largest protected area and the less-visited.
 Bijilo Forest Park is a small area where is easy to spot monkeys.
 Kiang West National park, woodland habitat, commonly explored by vehicle from Tendaba is a home to baboons, bush pig, various antelope and many bird species.
 River Gambia National park, formerly known as Baboon Islands National Park, this is a group of five lushly forested, protected midriver islands, downstream from Janjanbureh.
 The islands are home to colony of rehabilitated chimpanzees.
 If you will take a river cruise trip, you will spot many birds and if you are lucky also hippos.
 Niumi National Park situated on The Gambia’s northern Atlantic coast, and including Jinack Island, this park is noted for its untouched stands of mangroves.
 Tanji River Bird Reserve, the only officially protected bird reserve in The Gambia, and it includes the offshore Bijol Islands, an important breeding colony for birds and turtles.
 Makasutu Culture Forest is privately owned forest which comprises of many different ecosystems.
 It is home to hundreds of varieties of birds, three species of monkeys, monitor lizards and many more.